UK Bank Of England cut rates in 2016

 Andy G Haldane is a member of the Bank of England Monetary Policy Committee.
 He made it on the Time Magazine 2014 100 most influential people in the world.
 In March 2015 he was advocating a cut in the interest rate to boost investment and saving.
 Whilst MPC voting remains unanimous to keep rates on hold, there is clearly a shift in thinking towards lower rates should the economy deteoriate in coming months.
 Mark Carney himself has not specifically ruled out a fall, merely that a rise was more likely than a fall.
 He may have said that, but is that what he was actually thinking?

-Deflation is a serious concern for central bankers.
+Deflation is a serious concern for central bankers, it still is, despite the current CPI rate being reported.
 The spectre of deflation is in fact much more of a concern than inflation.
-Falling prices, caused by lower oil prices, needs to be countered in order to prevent a deflationary spiral.
-Lower rates would lower the value of sterling having the effect of increasing the cost of imports and domestic prices.
+Falling consumption caused by demographics, needs to be countered in order to prevent a deflationary spiral.
+Lower rates and the uncertainty caused by Brexit has lowered the value of sterling having the effect of increasing the cost of imports and domestic prices, a much needed shot in the arm for inflation.

 A falling exchange rate boosts exports by making British goods cheaper abroad.
 This would increase demand for our goods, raising production and increasing employment.
-Wages and domestic consumption would therefore increase as people have more money to spend.
-The effect is to raise the inflation rate.
+Certainly the UK is experiencing very low levels of unemployment at the moment and the National Living Wage and increases in the personal tax allowance increase the amount of money in the economy helping to counter the economic effect of an ageing population.

 Rates up or down?